-A methodology which allows to obtain virtual temperature and precipitation records for any cell of a high resolution grid covering the upper part of the Piave river catchment has been developed.
-The results allow both to describe the spatial distribution of temperature and precipitation over this area and to show the spatio-temporal behaviour of temperature and precipitation variability and change.
+A methodology which allows to obtain virtual temperature records for any cell of a high resolution grid covering the whole Italian territory has been developed.
+The results allow both to describe the spatial distribution of temperature over Italy and to show the spatio-temporal behaviour of temperature variability and change.